What is the Little Rock 9/11 Memorial Stair Climb...

 Where it all Started...

 The Little Rock 9/11 Memorial Stair Climb originated after individuals felt that an event, similar in nature to other events around the country, was needed in Little Rock Arkansas to pay tribute to first responders of September 11, 2001.
 The Little Rock 9/11 Memorial Stair Climb was established in 2019 by event director Roy Wert, II.
 His planning committee got right to work and secured the Jack Stephens Center as the venue for the climb.
 The stair climb is a sanctioned event of the Association of Memorial Stair Climbs, a 501(c)3, which strives to support stair climbs in their goal to Never Forget the fallen first responders lost on 9/11 and those that we continue to lose from 9/11 related illnesses.
-The event is in it's 2nd year and so we will be looking for sponsors and donations for our event, as well as volunteers to help out.
+On the 7th of September, 2019, it was the Inaugural Event and it was a success!
+As we end 2019 and go into 2020, the event is in it's 2nd year and so we will be looking for sponsors and donations for our event, as well as volunteers to help out.
 We look forward to this event not only this year but for years to come as we have PROMISED to #neverforget the fallen!